Designing a hydraulic system for an aircraft involves some challenges that differ from industrial or mobile applications.

 The majority of aircraft have three or four redundant hydraulic systems, which are geographically separate in many cases (especially on fighting aircraft, which must be able to survive being hit by enemy fire).

 When people talk about noise control, they usually aren't referring to airline hydraulic systems.
 After all, why bother tweaking a system to achieve a noise level several decibels lower, when the plane's engines themselves are drowning out any noise that the hydraulics could possibly make?
-However, aircraft engines have been engineered to run quieter in recent years both in takeoff and landing situations - to appease communities in close proximity to airports - and in midflight - in an effort to increase passenger comfort.
-Thus, noise is starting to become an issue that can no longer be overlooked.
+However, aircraft engines have been engineered to run quieter in recent years both in takeoff and landing situations to appease communities in close proximity to airports.
+Quieter operation is also important during midflight for passenger comfort.
+Thus, noise has become an important issue in aricraft design.

 Zero Leakage Hydraulics initiative launched by SAE Committee